Selected cases on sex discrimination in the workplace

 The legal position

 In Great Britain, all legislation relating to discrimination is contained within the Equality Act 2010.
 CIPD members can find out more in our Sex discrimination law Q&As.

 The Equality and Human Rights Commission has published a range of guidance on all aspects of the Equality Act.
 They have also produced Codes of practice which, whilst not legally binding, give guidance on good practice and failure to follow them may be taken into account by tribunals or courts.

 In the referendum on 23 June 2016 the UK voted to leave the EU.
 Our Brexit hub has more on what the implications might be for employment law.

 Types of discrimination

 This applies to all protected characteristics.
 It's treating someone less favourably than another person because of a protected characteristic that they have.
-For example, it’s promoting a man rather than a woman because of their gender.
+For example, it’s promoting a man rather than a woman because of their sex.